Beliavsky/Fortran-code-on-GitHub/README.md

 [M_CLI2](https://github.com/urbanjost/M_CLI2): cracks the command line when given a prototype string that looks very much like an invocation of the program, by urbanjost.
 A call to get_args(3f) or one of its variants is then made for each parameter name to set the variables appropriately in the program.

+[M_msg](https://github.com/urbanjost/M_msg): convert all common variables to a string in Fortran using unlimited polymorphic variables, by urbanjost

 [PENF](https://github.com/szaghi/PENF): Fortran (standard 2003) module useful to achieve portable codes.
 The module makes available portable kind-parameters and some useful procedures to deal with them

 [petaca](https://github.com/nncarlson/petaca): collection of modern Fortran modules that provide broadly useful capabilities -- things that the author has found himself using repeatedly across many projects.
 A unifying feature of the modules is their object-oriented interfaces and implementation